-The new spirituality of this era was expressed through the overall building-interior design with particular emphasis on the furniture of the hotels during the period of the Greek Modernism, through the design of "Xenia" and "Amalia". (figure 49-56)
+The new spirituality of this era was expressed through the overall building-interior design with particular emphasis on the furniture of the hotels during the period of the Greek Modernism, through the design of Xenia and Amalia hotels.
+(Figures 48-57).

-Figure 49,50: Left - Xenia of Mykonos.

-Right- Interior - Xenia of Mykonos, architect: A. Konstantinidis.
+Figures 48, 49: Left - Xenia of Mykonos.
+Right- Interiors - Xenia of Mykonos, architect: A. Konstantinidis, source: journal "Arhitektoniki" 1960 ; yr Δ', is.
+22-23 p.
+92-99.

 In most of the buildings that are listed mainly in terms of the shell, i.e. morphological elements, method and time of manufacture, etc., the interior is more rarely examined, such as constructions or furnishings (usually not preserved) and complies with the period during which the building was designed and constructed.
 Under certain circumstances and beyond the legal framework, the protection of the architectural project in its whole should be considered.
-The benefit is multiple, mainly the building is overall preserved and creates targeted destinations so that a kind of tourism is organized addressing the broader circle of people involved in art or architecture, and more.
-The visit but mainly the stay in such a hotel or in a network of hotels that maintain their whole and the morphological and aesthetic standards of the time they came into existence would be in itself a tourist experience enhancing and developing further the "architectural tourism" .
+The benefit is multiple, mainly the building is overall preserved and creates targeted destinations so that a kind of cultural tourism is organized addressing the broader circle of people involved in art or architecture, and more.
+The visit but mainly the stay in such a hotel or in a network of hotels that maintain their organic entity, as the morphological and aesthetic standards of the time they were created, would be in itself a tourist experience enhancing and developing further the "architectural tourism" 40.